rubygems/rubygems/bundler/doc/documentation/WRITING.md

 # Writing docs for man pages

+*Any commands or file paths in this document assume that you are inside [the bundler/ directory of the rubygems/rubygems repository](https://github.com/rubygems/rubygems/tree/master/bundler).*

 A primary source of help for Bundler users are the man pages: the output printed when you run `bundle help` (or `bundler help`).
 These pages can be a little tricky to format and preview, but are pretty straightforward once you get the hang of it.

 _Note: `bundler` and `bundle` may be used interchangeably in the CLI.
 This guide uses `bundle` because it's cuter._